 This also applies to off-the-shelf insoles like "Dr. Scholl's", which claim to be "custom" or "custom fit" but are not, as they are not custom-made to fit your unique biomechanical needs.
 Moreover, some patients have reported that such devices prolonged or even worsened their foot pain over time.
 Needless to say, this is counterproductive to caring for your feet & legs!

-For these reasons and many more, people, including children, athletes and those experiencing foot pain or whose jobs/lifestyles involve standing for prolonged periods of time, often need to look for additional & actual lab-designed support like the custom orthotics provided by our Certified Pedorthists at Valley Proactive Orthotics®.
-Scroll down to see our wide range of pedorthic services and treatable conditions below.
+For these reasons and many more, our patients, including children, athletes and those whose jobs or lifestyles involve standing for prolonged periods of time, often need to look for additional & actual lab-designed support like the custom orthotics provided by our Certified Pedorthists at Valley Proactive Orthotics®.
+Please see our wide range of pedorthic services and list of treatable conditions below.

 Conducting a gait analysis (looking at how you walk or run)